 Fragment of a Burning

-Your voice cuts through steam
+Your voice cuts through steam—

-the seconds between each word,
+I count the seconds between your words,

 Three weeks of coffee shop mornings—